unChaz/sci-fi-5e/srd/monsters/monsters.md

 You can equip monsters with additional gear and trinkets however you like, and you decide how much of a monster’s equipment is recoverable after the creature is slain and whether any of that equipment is still usable.
 A battered suit of armor made for a monster is rarely usable by someone else, for instance.

-If a Techcasting monster needs material components to cast its spells, assume that it has the material components it needs to cast the spells in its stat block.
+If a Tekcasting monster needs material components to cast its tek skills, assume that it has the material components it needs to cast the tek skills in its stat block.

 ### Legendary Creatures

 A legendary creature can do things that ordinary creatures can’t.
 It can take special actions outside its turn, and it might exert tek influence for miles around.

-If a creature assumes the form of a legendary creature, such as through a spell, it doesn’t gain that form’s legendary actions, lair actions, or regional effects.
+If a creature assumes the form of a legendary creature, such as through a tek skill, it doesn’t gain that form’s legendary actions, lair actions, or regional effects.

 #### Legendary Actions